Code-Institute-Submissions/Milestone-Project-72/README.md

    1. User should be able to view Image and read about Photographer side by side in this section.
    2. Images in the home section has to be scrolling like a slideshow.
    3. Photo of the photographer has to be in circle shape.
-   4. Below the picture of the photgrapher should be the writeup of the photographer.
+   4. Below the picture of the photographer should be the write-up of the photographer.

  Test cases for mobile view